 Each spring, the Conservancy hosts an evening of stories told from the heart by six people in our community who love the land.
 Past speakers have included Ernest Hebert, Elizabeth Marshall Thomas, Hunter Carbee, and Lita Judge.
 This free event, with a dessert potluck at intermission, is a crowd-pleaser and will leave you with a deeper sense of gratitude for the Monadnock region.

-Thanks to the Conservancy’s partnership with Keene Housing Kids Collaborative, Monadnock Family Services, and other social service organizations that work with youth and families, kids ages 6 to 13 have been brought by bus the past four years to Tracie’s Community Farm in Fitzwilliam, where they pick fresh vegetables, play games, and prepare and enjoy a healthy snack.
+Thanks to the Conservancy’s partnership with Keene Housing Kids Collaborative, Monadnock Family Services, and other social service organizations that work with youth and families, kids ages 6 to 13 have been brought by bus the past four years to Tracie’s Community Farm in Fitzwilliam, New Hampshire, where they pick fresh vegetables, play games, and prepare and enjoy a healthy snack.
 Regrettably, we will not be running the Kids Connect! program in summer 2020.

 Our annual event continues a long-held tradition of gathering once a year to listen to an informative, engaging, and inspiring speaker who provides a fresh look on some aspect of conservation.
 The free event is a wonderful chance to connect with friends new and old and celebrate what your support has accomplished in the past year.
 In addition, upcoming projects are highlighted, annual conservation awards are presented, and there's a welcoming reception with light refreshments.